Notable People

 The durability of the Sheindlin model became even clearer after the original Judge Judy run.
 Prime Video's official Judy Justice page describes her as the retired judge of the Manhattan Family Court who returned to preside over real cases and issue binding decisions in a streaming version of the formula.
 The setup changed.
 The underlying appeal did not.

-It also shows that Sheindlin's success was not just a 1990s syndication accident.
+It also shows that Sheindlin's success was more than a 1990s syndication accident.
 Her authority translated across distribution eras.

 The awards followed too.
 NATAS gave Sheindlin a Daytime Emmy lifetime achievement honor in 2019, a sign that the industry understood her as more than a ratings monster.
 She had become part of the grammar of daytime television.
 And the Judy Justice continuation proved that viewers still recognized the grammar immediately.